The betrayed spouse has every right to yell, rant, be angry, etc. But in the long run, it’s not conducive to effective communication after the affair.

 Wanting to know all the details about the affair and the OP is very natural.
 How you go about communicating with the cheating spouse though is crucial.

 Here are 8 “don’ts” for effective communication that we have determined must be avoided so that the victim can have a better chance at getting the cheating spouse to open up and talk about their affair.

 Don’t ambush.
-Jumping all over the cheating spouse when he walks in the door after work is not conducive to a positive exchange of dialogue.
-Neither is waking him up in the middle of the night to talk.
-It creates a defensive posture and resentment which will cause the cheating spouse to shut down communication and more than likely anger him to boot.
+Jumping all over the cheating spouse when he/she walks in the door after work is not conducive to a positive exchange of dialogue.
+Neither is waking him/her up in the middle of the night to talk.
+It creates a defensive posture and resentment which will cause the cheating spouse to shut down communication and more than likely anger him/her to boot.
 If possible, schedule a time where you can have a productive discussion, or at the very least, ease into a conversation when the situation warrants it.

 Don’t turn every conversation into an affair conversation.
 I’ll explain this one via an example.
 Friday night Linda and I were out on the town for a little bit while our daughters were at a football game.
 We were having a good time, and we started to talk about our daughters and Linda mentioned that one of their friends was a real flirt.
 The next thing I know, Linda is firing questions at me and we were full bore into a conversation about Tanya and her flirtatious tendencies.
 I got frustrated and upset that she did that, she got emotional, and basically that portion of our evening was ruined.
 (Though it did get better later!)
 This leads me to the next “don’t.”

 Don’t ruin a good thing.
 As they say, “Timing is everything.”
 Don’t turn a positive experience with your spouse into a disappointing and frustrating event – for both of you.
 If you are trying to save your marriage by rekindling some intimacy in your relationship, by let’s say…going out on a romantic boat cruise…This is not a good time to bring up the affair.
 The result is more anger and resentment.